abbrcode/abbreviations-in-code/README.md

 * **non-contex sensitive** like *r* for radius is straightforward only if you speak about circles

 ### Goal
-If you are using only these abbreviations in your naming become coherent, logical and understandable by other (even novice) programmers.
+If you are using only these abbreviations your naming become coherent, logical and understandable by other (even novice) programmers.
 Use the *contex sensitive* abbreviations only in their context and avoide the ~~not recommanded~~ abbreviations because they are not clear or useless.

 ### Contributing
 * Please, create an issue or pull request to add new abbreviations or modify the existing ones.